evezor/fastapi_template/README.md

 - simple js fetch with a form as input
 - redirect response

+reload flag is set with uvicorn so the app will be reloaded every time a .py file is saved

 let me know if there's something you'd like to see added

 ## Directions